ethereum/consensus-specs/specs/_features/eip7594/polynomial-commitments-sampling.md

     # Flatten the cells into evaluations
     # If a cell is missing, then its evaluation is zero
+    # We let E(x) be a polynomial of degree FIELD_ELEMENTS_PER_EXT_BLOB - 1
+    # that interpolates the evaluations including the zeros for missing ones
     extended_evaluation_rbo = [0] * FIELD_ELEMENTS_PER_EXT_BLOB
     for cell_index, cell in zip(cell_indices, cells):
         start = cell_index * FIELD_ELEMENTS_PER_CELL